Carnegie Mellon University is stimulating ideas at the World Economic Forum …

 … and helping to shape the global, regional and industry agendas.

 CMU is one of only 25 universities in the world, 11 in the U.S., invited to join the Global University Leaders Forum (GULF).
-Business members of the Forum include the top 1,000 companies from around the world who drive the economy forward, and who collaborate on shaping global, regional and industry agendas.
+Business members of the Forum include the top 1,000 companies from around the world that drive the economy forward and collaborate on shaping global, regional and industry agendas.

-As CMU's representative to GULF, President Jared Cohon has attended the Forum since 2011, taking part in sessions and conversations that continue to elevate the strategic goals of the university.
+As CMU's representative to GULF, President Subra Suresh takes part in sessions and conversations that continue to elevate the strategic goals of the university.
 And CMU faculty present and participate in panels, labs, councils and sessions that propel ideas among leaders and colleagues worldwide.

 See CMU's faculty involvement at prior Forum events: